 The particularity of studio Nendo is precisely that of abandoning rigidity to take on a malleable and shapeable form, in order to find the best organic approach to the challenges of contemporary design.

-Among the products Nendo has created for Cappellini, is the double-sided Drop bookshelf family, the Peg series of elements, the Koeda and Tuta coat hangers, all of which were a great success.
+Among the products Nendo has created for Cappellini, is the double-sided Drop bookshelf family, the Peg series of elements, the Koeda and Tuta coat hangers, the Ribbon stools and the Bambi desk, all of which were a great success.
 In just a few years, the Nendo’s signature objects have already received important international accolades.